systek/graphql-workshop/2_docs/backend.md

   }
 }
 ```
-1. Add a Ingredient tyge to your schema
+1. Add a Ingredient type to your schema
     - id: number - unique id
     - name: String
 1. Add a Dish type in your schema